-Most of the members of the St. Mary's Women's Group in Kenya's Suba district are widows.
-They planted a communal climate-smart push-pull plot in 2012, using the fodder to feed the dairy goats they received after working with the Italian NGO, European Committee for Agriculture and Training (CEFA).
+Most of the members of the St Mary's Women's Group in Kenya's Homa Bay County are widows.
+They planted a communal climatesmart push-pull plot in 2012, using the fodder to feed the dairy goats they received after working with the Italian NGO, European Committee for Agriculture and Training (CEFA).
 They aim to save enough money from milk sales to fence their push-pull plot and so protect it from free-grazing livestock.

+Push-pull farmers use their fodder crops to feed goats, sheep, cattle, pigs, poultry and even rabbits.
 Many farmers report positive changes in the health and productivity of their animals, particularly thanks to the nutritional qualities of desmodium.
-Because it is rich in protein, desmodium fodder frequently doubles or even triples existing milk yields.
-Widespread reports from adopting farmers suggest that the greenleaf desmodium of climate-smart push-pull appears to have an even more positive impact than silverleaf desmodium.
+Because it is rich in protein, desmodium fodder frequently doubles or even triples milk yields.
+Widespread reports from adopting farmers suggest that the greenleaf desmodium of climate-smart push-pull has an even more positive impact than silverleaf desmodium.